 Be the first to know – Follow us on Twitter @Saxafi

-On February 21, the Kenyan government through Foreign Affairs CS Monica Juma said it will not cede an inch of its soil in the disputed maritime border with Somalia, even as it affirmed it is committed to a peaceful resolution of the row.
+On February 21, the Kenyan government through Foreign Affairs CS Monica Juma said it will not cede an inch of its soil in the maritime border dispute with Somalia, even as it affirmed it is committed to a peaceful resolution of the row.

-In response, the Ministry of Foreign Affairs of Somalia in a letter dated February 25, the country rejected Juma’s characterization of the maritime dispute and told Kenya the case will be decided by International Court Of Justice.
+In response, the Ministry of Foreign Affairs of Somalia in a letter dated February 25, the country rejected Juma’s characterization of the maritime dispute and told Kenya the case will be decided by the International Court Of Justice.
 It urged both sides to refrain from action that may aggravate the dispute.

 Kenya prefers negotiations instead of the court process.